 What we’re looking for in a good playground

 - Play Elements: Are the play areas safe and secure?
 Our favourite playgrounds have customized play areas for different age-groups.

 - Fun factor: No fun with fancy looking playgrounds if the kids get confused and it’s just chaos everywhere you look.
 For us, it’s function over form when it comes to playground design.

 - Facilities: How are the nappy-change facilities?
 Playground toilets are not always the best.

-- Parents friendliness: A cafe with good coffee is always a big plus!
+- Good for parents?
+A cafe with good coffee is always a big plus!

 Central London Playgrounds

 Sightseeing can be a tiring business for kids, but luckily there are some great playgrounds in Central London when in need of a break.
 Be warned though, they quickly get crowded during weekends and school holidays!

 A pirate ship among West London nannies and tourists